-The Florence Nightingale School of Nursing & Midwifery at King's College London develops leading-edge nurses and midwives of tomorrow – practitioners, partners, and leaders in their field.
-The School is ranked as the number one school for nursing in London (Complete University Guide 2014).
+The Florence Nightingale Faculty of Nursing & Midwifery at King's College London develops leading-edge nurses and midwives of tomorrow – practitioners, partners, and leaders in their field.
+The Faculty is ranked as the number one faculty for nursing in London (Complete University Guide 2014).

-Located in the heart of London on the Southbank of the River Thames the School’s programmes meet the needs of individuals seeking to become nurses, midwives or to continue professional development after registration.
+Located in the heart of London on the Southbank of the River Thames the Faculty's programmes meet the needs of individuals seeking to become nurses, midwives or to continue professional development after registration.

-The School has 200 staff and nearly 3,000 students, and is spread across five departments: Child and Adolescent Nursing; Midwifery and Women's Health; Adult Nursing; Mental Health Nursing; and Postgraduate Research.
-The National Nursing Research Unit (NNRU) can be also be found at the School, putting it at the forefront of health services, policy and evaluation research.
+The Faculty has 200 staff and nearly 3,000 students, and is spread across five departments: Child and Adolescent Nursing; Midwifery and Women's Health; Adult Nursing; Mental Health Nursing; and Postgraduate Research.
+The National Nursing Research Unit (NNRU) can be also be found at the Faculty, putting it at the forefront of health services, policy and evaluation research.

 The Faculty is one of nine within King's College London, one of the top 30 universities in the world (2012/13 QS World University Rankings) and a prestigious Russell Group University.
 King's is also the fourth oldest university in England.